-At Our Lady of the Angels' Catholic Primary School it is our shared understanding that the teaching and learning of Religious Education provides an opportunity to empower each individual to articulate their faith and to interact in a society that embraces social and cultural diversity, using an explicit common language to articulate the Catholic social teaching of the dignity of the person and a shared commitment to the common good.
+At OLA it is our shared understanding that the teaching and learning of Religious Education provides an opportunity to empower each individual to articulate their faith and to interact in a society that embraces social and cultural diversity.
+We embrace an explicit common language to articulate the Catholic social teaching of the dignity of the person and a shared commitment to the common good.
 We believe that all students in P-6 have skills that are built on throughout their schooling.
 We envisage that all our learners articulate a religious literacy which is developed and fostered by:

-- Achieving success in learning and seeing the value in learning - Developing critical thinkers who are passionate about actively contributing to their community - Ensuring learning is meaningful for each individual and is connected to real life - Committing to faith-based learning as life-long - Using traditional and new communication technologies to interact and share ideas - Engagement with sacred texts and other religious literature - Providing opportunities for differentiated instruction and catering for a variety of learning styles
+- Engaging with sacred texts and other religious literature - Achieving success in learning and seeing the value in learning - Developing critical thinkers who are passionate about actively contributing to their community - Ensuring learning is meaningful for each individual and is connected to real life - Committing to faith-based learning as life-long - Using traditional and new communication technologies to interact and share ideas - Providing opportunities for differentiated instruction and catering for a variety of learning styles